learn-co-students/web-1115-intro-ember-routes/README.md

 By creating a new Ember application you get a route for free!
 Start your server with `ember s`, and visit `http://localhost:4200` you'll be welcomed by Ember.

 ## Generators
 We'll be working with a bunch of generators over the course of this track.
 The first one we'll see is the `route` generator.
-This generator will create do 3(!) things.
+This generator will do 3(!) things.
 It will generate a route file in `app/routes`, a template  in `app/templates` AND it will add a line to the router in `app/router.js`.

 ## Templates
 Running `ember g route home` will set up everything you need to handle visiting `http://localhost:4200/home`.